VictorBoschPueyo/Ball-bot/README.md

 Here we have the hardware scheme of Ball Bot.
 The connections will go as follow:
 - Both power supplies will be connected to a Power Bank
-- Camera connected to Raspberry Pi camera module
+- Camera connected to Jetson Nano camera module
-- Raspberry Pi pin 6 (GND) to PCA9665 GND pin
+- Jetson Nano pin 6 (GND) to PCA9665 GND pin
-- Raspberry Pi pin 2 (5V) to PCA9665 VCC pin
+- Jetson Nano pin 2 (5V) to PCA9665 VCC pin
-- Raspberry Pi pin 3 (GPIO 2) to PCA9665 SDA pin
+- Jetson Nano pin 3 (GPIO 2) to PCA9665 SDA pin
-- Raspberry Pi pin 5 (GPIO 3) to PCA9665 SCL pin
+- Jetson Nano pin 5 (GPIO 3) to PCA9665 SCL pin
 - 3 servos connected to PCA9665 0, 8 and 15

 ## Software Architecture